mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### path(output)

-The root directory for outputting Markdown files, required.
+The root directory for the output markdown file, required item.

-## Using as a library
+## Use as a library

-It is very useful for scenarios that need to output local Markdown files.
-For example, when outputting hexo/hugo/vitepress/jekyll, there is no need to write plugins from scratch.
-It is simpler to configure based on the output of the local plugin.
-The plugin [@mark-magic/plugin-hexo](./plugin-hexo.md) is implemented like this, and it only uses about 30 lines of code.
+Very useful for scenarios that need to output as local markdown files, such as output during hexo/hugo/vitepress/jekyll, no need to write plugins from scratch, but it's simpler to configure based on the output of the local plugin.
+The plugin [@mark-magic/plugin-hexo](./plugin-hexo.md) is implemented in this way, and it even only used 30+ lines of code.

 ```ts
 import { OutputPlugin } from '@mark-magic/core'